 If you have been charged with a crime in Tempe, Arizona there is a good chance that you will have to go to the Tempe Municipal Court.
-The Law Offices of David Michael Cantor are experienced with the Tempe City Court as well as its Police Officers, Prosecutors, and Judges.
+DM Cantor are experienced with the Tempe City Court as well as its Police Officers, Prosecutors, and Judges.
 This is the kind of representation that you are going to need if you want the best possible outcome for your case.
-No matter what you have been charged with the Law Offices of David Michael Cantor have the experience and knowledge to get you the best result.
+No matter what you have been charged with the DM Cantor have the experience and knowledge to get you the best result.
 Be sure to have a look at some of our various victories and especially our Not/Guilty Complete Acquittals sections of our site.
 Click the following link to find our more about DUI Defense in Tempe.

 Tempe Municipal/City Court: Judges and Location